 If your child has received an injury as the result of another’s negligent care, it is important to contact a Kansas City child injury attorney at Dickerson Oxton, LLC as soon as possible.
 Our attorneys understand just how precious your children are to you, and their injuries are a cause for great concern.
 This is an important time in your child’s life, and any severe injury has the possibility of impeding their growth, both physically and psychologically.
-Contact our attorneys today for your free initial case evaluation.

 Talk to the Expert Kansas City Child Injury Lawyer at Dickerson Oxton, LLC

 You should not hesitate to contact a Kansas City child injury attorney who can assist you in receiving compensation to help pay for your child’s injuries.
 Children are severely injured every day as a result of negligent care and exposure to dangerous conditions.
 Studies from 2008 indicated that over 10,000 children die each year as the result of unintentional injuries and around 9.2 million children had an emergency room visit that year.
 Many of these were caused by a negligent care and can easily be prevented by better child-proofing a house or better attention.
 These figures are appalling and if your child received injuries while in the care of someone else in Missouri.